pwilmart/talk_to_repo_example/README.md

 ![Step 12](images_example/Step-12.png)

 Now, we want to add links to those images in the `README.md` file.
 Hopefully, you also have nice notes for each slide to serve as captions for each image.
-The [Atom text editor](https://atom.io/) is a nice text editor from Github and it is very nice for editing Markdown.
+The [Atom text editor](https://atom.io/) is a nice text editor from Github and it is very handy for editing Markdown.
 We want to open the `README.md` file with Atom.
-There is a Markdown preview mode (`SHIFT+CONTROL+M` key combination on the Mac) that will give us side-by-side editor and preview windows.
+There is a Markdown preview mode (`SHIFT+CONTROL+M` key combination on the Mac) that will give us side-by-side *editor* and *preview* windows.

 ---